insapathogenomics/ACDTree/EvalTree/README.md

               CS = AWC A→B + AWC B→A + AR

   ### Identification of pipeline stability regions
-  - It also uses the **comparing_partitions_v2.py** script.
+  - It also uses the **comparing_partitions_v2.py** script
   - Stability regions are defined as threshold ranges where clustering results are consistent
   -  The analysis method is **Stability**:
-      - neighborhood Adjusted Wallace coefficient (nAWC): Subsequent comparisons are made between consecutive thresholds (n + 1 → n) in a sequence, where each threshold is compared with its previous one.
+      - neighborhood Adjusted Wallace coefficient (nAWC): Subsequent comparisons are made between consecutive thresholds (n + 1 → n) in a sequence, where each threshold is compared with its previous one

  ### Identification of corresponding points
   - It uses **get_best_correspondence.py** script available in [insapathogenomics/WGS_cluster_congruence](https://github.com/insapathogenomics/WGS_cluster_congruence)
   - This analysis identifies, for each pipeline comparison, the threshold that provides the most similar clustering results in the other pipeline referred to as the best corresponding point.
-This is determined based on the highest CS scores.
+This is determined based on the highest CS scores
   -  Only comparisons yielding CS ≥ 2.85, which ensures a score ≥0.95 for each CS metric component, were considered as possible corresponding points

  ### Outbreak
   - If outbreak analysis was specified, _EvalTree.py_ calls stats_outbreak_analysis.py script available in [insapathogenomics/WGS_cluster_congruence](https://github.com/insapathogenomics/WGS_cluster_congruence)
-  - It determines the number of clusters identified in a pipeline at a given threshold that could be detected with the same composition by another pipeline at a similar or even higher threshold.
+  - It determines the number of clusters identified in a pipeline at a given threshold that could be detected with the same composition by another pipeline at a similar or even higher threshold

 ## Installation with conda